CTMarius/protractorStarterKit/README.md

 # Protractor Demo

+### As of April 2023 Protractor will be deprecated and no support or updates will be offered.
+A separate branch is opened and dedicated to testing different alternatives to Protractor.
+Once the alternative will be up and running, I will create a separate repository.

 This is basic setup to easily start writing automated UI tests for web applications and to integrate it into your pipeline.

 ### Components: